 How to get into the city from the Sydney Airport

 The easiest way is to use the train.
 It only takes 13 minutes into the city.
-You need to pay an access fare of 14.30 dollars on top of standard fare.
-Check for more details the Airport Link site.
+You need to pay an access fare of 14.30 dollars on top of the standard fare.
+Check for more details on the Airport Link site.

-You can also take the bus no 400 or 420 to the nearest train station, Mascot Rail Station, catch the train there, and you will not need to pay the Airport GatePass fee.
+You can also take bus no 400 or 420 to the nearest train station, Mascot Rail Station, catch the train there, and you will not need to pay the Airport GatePass fee.
 Or you can take the same bus to Bondi Junction and from there the train.
 Check the Sydney Airport Link for calculating the airport fare.